derbergfex/CS502017_psets/README.md

    * classifies each tweet as positive, negative, or neutral,
    * generates a chart that accurately depicts those sentiments as percentages.

+ #### Extra Details
+   * A few years back, Dr. Minqing Hu and Prof. Bing Liu of the University of Illinois at Chicago kindly put together lists of 2006 positive words and 4783 negative words.
+We’ll use those to classify tweets.
+   * To implement the web-application, it is required that you have a twitter account.
+Moreover, you need to create a [Twitter App](apps.twitter.com): logging in if prompted, and click Create New App.